vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 ## Contain devices from the network

 When you have identified an unmanaged device that is compromised or potentially compromised, you might want to contain that device from the network to prevent the potential attack from moving laterally across the network.
-When you contain a device any Microsoft Defender for Endpoint onboarded device will block incoming and outgoing communication with that device.
+When you contain a device any Microsoft Defender for Endpoint onboarded device blocks incoming and outgoing communication with that device.
 This action can help prevent neighboring devices from becoming compromised while the security operations analyst locates, identifies, and remediates the threat on the compromised device.

 > [!NOTE]
 > Blocking incoming and outgoing communication with a 'contained' device is supported on onboarded Microsoft Defender for Endpoint Windows 10 and Windows Server 2019+ devices.